 ITC Conference Grants

-A new call for ITC Conference Grants is open from the 14th of April for conferences to take place during the entire second grant period (until the end of September 2021).
+A new call for ITC Conference Grants is open for conferences to take place during the entire third grant period (until the end of October 2022).
 Also registration fees to attend on-line conferences are eligible.

 What are ITC Conference Grants?

-ITC Conference Grants are grants supporting Early Career Investigators1 (ECI) and PhD students whose institution is in a Inclusiveness Target Country2 (ITC) participating to SyMAT, to attend conferences, event or activity on the topic of the Action that are not organised by the COST Action.
+ITC Conference Grants are grants supporting Young Researchers and Innovators1 whose institution is in a Inclusiveness Target Country2 (ITC) to attend conferences on the topic of the Action that are not organised by the COST Action.